top of page

 Different types of saving:

 • Emergency Fund: This fund means exactly what it sounds like.
 A fund for emergencies.
 This is sort of the "just in case" type of fund.
-If there ever comes an unexpected circumstance such as an earthquake, in which you must make reparations to your house, the emergency fund is the best way to repair these damages in one's life.
+If there ever comes an unexpected circumstance such as an earthquake, in which you must make reparations towards your house, the emergency fund is the best way to repair the damages

 • Long-term savings: long-term saving allows you to save money over a long-period of time for something(s) you may not need for years, or even decades.
 This can include retirement, saving up for a house, saving money for college, and more.